-If you have any derogatory marks or outstanding payments, you can contact your lender and request a goodwill adjustment.
+If you have any derogatory marks or outstanding payments, you can also contact your lender and request a goodwill adjustment.
 This means that you send your lender a letter offering to pay the debt in full in exchange for them removing the marks from your credit report.

 2. Keep your credit utilization ratio low

 As you can see from how your FICO score is calculated, your credit utilization rate plays a big role in your overall credit score.
-You should always aim to keep your credit utilization below 30%, but the lower, the better.
+You should always aim to keep your credit utilization below 30% of your credit limit, but the lower, the better.

 3. Keep your credit cards active

-If you’re trying to pay off debt, then you may be tempted to cancel your credit cards so you don’t spend anything on them.
-But canceling old credit cards is pretty much always a mistake because it can hurt your credit score.
+If you’re trying to pay off credit card debt, you may be tempted to cancel your credit cards, so you don’t spend anything on them.
+But canceling old credit cards is pretty much always a mistake because it can hurt your credit scores.

 The best thing you can do is keep those accounts open, and either don’t use them, or pay them off at the end of every month.
-This will help build your credit history and will ensure that your credit utilization rate stays low.
+This will help build your credit history and ensure that your credit utilization rate stays low.

 4. Pay your bills on time every month

 Paying your bills on time every month is a must if you want to maintain a good credit score.
 If you’re struggling to make on-time payments, you may need to evaluate your budget and see whether there is anything you need to cut out to make room for more cash flow.
 You can also consider setting up automatic payments, so you know you’re never late on a payment.

 5. Use various accounts

 This isn’t a huge factor in influencing your credit scores, but it’s a good idea to use various different lending products.
 This will show lenders that you have experience paying off multiple different types of loans.